DAO Use Cases And How To Build A DAO?

 There is no formal legal entity or contract binding DAO members together.
 Instead, they are guided by rewards tied to network tokens and open and transparent rules written into the smart contracts and enforced by consensus mechanisms.

-Unlike traditional businesses, which are structured top-down with hierarchical management and administrative coordination, DAOs can provide operating mechanisms for individuals and organizations with a trustless nature living in different geographical locations, speaking various languages, and in different jurisdictions.
+Unlike traditional businesses, which are structured top-down with hierarchical management and administrative coordination, DAOs can provide operating mechanisms for individuals and organizations with a decentralized finance trustless nature living in different geographical locations, speaking various languages, and in different jurisdictions.

 Hierarchy of a traditional business